Dheeru0133/Sql/README.md

 ## 📝 Notes

-- All logic and joins were written in SQL first
+- SQL was used for all logic, joins, and aggregations
-- Dashboard was built from exported SQL outputs (CSV)
+- Power BI was used for visual storytelling and insight discovery
-- Project reflects real-world analyst flow: from raw data to visual insights
+- This project reflects a real-world analyst workflow from raw data to dashboard